perkeep/perkeep/website/content/code.md

 data without running alongside it.
 Perkeep is the perfect backing store for other web apps and CMSes.

-Detailed documention on the HTTP blob retrieval protocol can be found at [the protocol documentation](/doc/protocol).
+Detailed documentation on the HTTP blob retrieval protocol can be found at [the protocol documentation](/doc/protocol).
 The [client](/pkg/client), [search](/pkg/search) and [schema](/pkg/schema) packages are also a good place to start.